 For the upkeep of the residential halls it is essential that students report any damage or malfunction to the building, its furnishings, or its utilities.
 Major concerns should be immediately reported to a prefect or the Maintenance Supervisor.
 For minor problems, students should inform their prefect, who will add the job to the work-study cue.
-These sheets are monitored by the prefect.
 If the maintenance request is not acknowledged and dealt with, within one week of being posted, immediately contact the Director of Student Life, so that he may make a judgment about what is to be done.
 For work requests, please contact the Office of Student Life for the work order form.